CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 ```

 We've now finished adding the error state.
 To see it in action, stop your API server.
 Reload the web app and you should see a nice red "Restaurants could not be loaded" error box.
 Start the API server again, then reload the page.
 You should see the loading spinner, then our results.

+If you have any uncommitted changes, commit them to git.
+Push up your branch to the origin and open a pull request.
+Wait for CI to complete, then merge the pull request.